remi-dupre/dungeon-battle/README.md

 ## Compilation

-In order to compile the project, assuming you have all the dependencies mentioned above, you have to run the command :
+In order to compile the project, assuming you have all the dependencies mentioned above, you have to run the command:

 ```bash
 make release